Student Placement Opportunities

 Every individual student placement that is hosted by a GP Practice, or other community-based organisation, comes with a placement tariff.
 The hosting organisation is known as the placement provider.
 The tariff is a one-off payment of money that is gifted to the placement provider.
 It is a set amount to acknowledge the staff time taken to supervise and train the student.
 It is used to cover this back-spend and has to be justifiable for use on the placement.

 The amount is set and provided by NHS England.
 The NATH Placement Lead will contact the student's Higher Education Institution (HEI) to find out what the tariff amount is.
 Usage restrictions are included in the HEI guidance documents.
 Some HEIs may take a small administration fee from the set tariff for processing the funding.
 Other HEIs will ask NHS England to transfer the full amount directly to the placement provider's bank account.

 Nursing and Midwifery Council Student Supervision Emergency Standard

 In response to requests from educators and clinical placement providers to help relieve current pressures, the Nursing and Midwifery Council (NMC) have already reintroduced one of the emergency standards in relation to Student Supervision and Assessment.
 Emergency standard E5.1 allows students to be supervised and assessed by the same person during this period.
 Adoption of this standard is optional.

 You can also find information on Nursing Student Support guidance during COVID-19.
 The guidance provides a wealth of information covering a wide range of issues including student finance, welfare and wellbeing.

 Upcoming placement opportunities

-These students are you future workforce - hosting offers benefits to both the student and host organisation
+These students are your future workforce - hosting offers benefits to both the student and host organisation.

 Please contact firstname.lastname@example.org for further information.